AutoResearch/autora/docs/example.md

 - **`ts`**: A list of temperature values.
 The machine scientist creates an equation tree for each temperature.
 Higher temperature trees are harder to fit, and thus they help to avoid overfitting the model.

-Let's set up the DARTS regressor with default parameters.
+Let's set up the BMS regressor with default parameters.

 ```python
 from autora.skl.bms import BMSRegressor